 - Why Choose Us To Handle Your Negligent Hip Replacement Claim?

-- Start Your Negligent Hip Replacement Claim
+- Start Your Negligent Hip Replacement Claim And Receive Medical Neligence Payouts For A Hip Replacement

 What Is Hip Replacement Surgery?

-A hip replacement is a common surgical procedure which replaces a damaged hip joint with an artificial joint or ‘implant’ as it is otherwise referred to.
+A hip replacement is a common surgical procedure that replaces a damaged hip joint with an artificial joint or ‘implant’ as it is otherwise referred to.
 This type of surgery is predominantly seen in adults between the ages of 60 and 80, though an adult of any age could be recommended for it if required.

 Aside from replacing the damaged joint, a modern artificial hip joint is used to significantly reduce pain and improve movement range for the individual.
 Once fitted, an artificial hip joint can last at least 15 years, according to the NHS.
 However, these types of operations are only offered for people who have tried other treatments which failed to reduce symptoms of pain, such as physiotherapy or steroid injections.
 There are several different symptoms for which a person could be offered surgery to alleviate pain, such as:

-- Swelling, stiffness, pain and reduced mobility
+- Swelling, stiffness, pain, and reduced mobility

 - Day-to-day tasks are significantly hindered, including shopping, work, socialising, etc.